The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Is

-Rank tracking is a controversial subject as some SEO professionals don’t feel this is valuable.
+Rank tracking is controversial as some SEO professionals don’t feel this is valuable.
 We agree–to some extent.
 Your website rankings represent the approximate location a page on your website is ranking for a specific keyword.
-We say “approximate” because rankings from one person to the next can vary slightly.
+We say “approximate” because rankings can vary slightly from person to person.

 What It Means